UNDER CONSTRUCTION

 General James A. Garfield was reelected into Congress by Ohio's 19th District (including Sullivant's Hill).
 These three Ohioans would become the next three US Presidents.

-After his inauguration, President Grant appointed Ohio General William Tecumseh Sherman General-in-Chief of the US military.
+After his inauguration, Ohio General William Tecumseh Sherman was appointed General-in-Chief of the US Military by President Grant.

-During that same election, Republican real estate developer and attorney George W. Meeker spent a fortune to defeat Columbus's incumbent mayor, James G. Bull.
+Also, during this election, wealthy real estate developer and attorney George W. Meeker spent a fortune to replace Columbus's incumbent mayor, James G. Bull.
 We'll get back to Mayor Meeker in a moment.

 Those mighty Ohioans who also tried to convince President Johnson to maintain a robust military suddenly had control of every level of government (city, county, state, military, and federal) governing Sullivant's Hill.

-There is a highly plausible explanation of how Ohio's treasury suddenly found the funding for this unnecessary and unwanted asylum on the Legend Page.
+There is a highly plausible explanation of how Ohio's treasury was reimbursed for this already deemed unnecessary and unwanted asylum on the Legend Page.

-On Nov 18, two weeks and one day after Ohio's generals were elected, the Eastside lunatic asylum suddenly burned down.
+Suddenly, on Nov 18, 15 days after Ohio's generals were elected, Dr. Awl's first lunatic asylum burned down.

-Before the fire was out, local officials told the press that the fire was caused by a faulty fireplace flue in the lady's ward.
-The following morning the Ohio State Journal (The Columbus Dispatch did not yet exist) casually mentioned, "That house was heated by steam."
+While the fire was still smoldering, officials claimed that the fire was caused by a faulty fireplace flue in the lady's ward.
+The following morning, the Ohio State Journal (The Columbus Dispatch did not yet exist) casually mentioned, "That house was heated by steam."

 Englishmen William Cook invented steam heating in 1745, nearly a century before this wooden asylum was built in 1838.

 The state began clearing the site to rebuild that original asylum just days after the fire.
-Then as soon as the area was cleared, the rebuilding was put on hold, but the proof that the wards were steam heated was gone within several weeks.
+Then, as soon as the area was cleared, the rebuilding was put on hold.
+However, the evidence proving that the wards were steam-heated was gone.

 Now things get even stranger.